yennanliu/CS_basics/doc/cheatsheet/hash_map.md

         return ans
 ```

-- get pairs with specific sum
+- Get pairs with specific sum
 ```python
 # LC 1010 Pairs of Songs With Total Durations Divisible by 60
 d = {}